Home

 Well, it’s because of the precious metals a converter contains.

-A catalytic converter uses precious metal catalysts, like platinum, rhodium, and palladium — members of the Platinum Group Metal (PGM).
-Out of the three, rhodium is the most expensive today.
+A catalytic converter uses precious metal catalysts, like platinum, rhodium, and palladium — members of the platinum group metals.
+Of the metals used in catalytic converters, rhodium is the most expensive today.

 So, how much rhodium is in a catalytic converter?

-In this article, we’ll discuss the amount of rhodium in a converter, its worth, function, why it’s so expensive, and some important FAQs — including how to secure your ‘CAT’ from theft.
+We’ll discuss the amount of rhodium in a converter, its worth, its function, why it’s so expensive, and how to secure your ‘CAT’ from theft.

 Let’s begin.